Finiteness of formal pushforwards: Background and context

-Rings that one typically encounters tend to be excellent, meaning that several mild but technical conditions hold.
-Specifically, a {\it G-ring} is a Noetherian ring $R$ such that the map $R_{\mf p} \to \wh{R_{\mf p}}$ is regular for every prime ideal $\mf p$ of $R$, where $\wh{R_{\mf p}}$ is the completion of the local ring $R_{\mf p}$.
-A Noetherian G-ring with the J-2 property (see \cite[32.B]{Mats}) is called {\it quasi-excellent}, and a quasi-excellent ring that is universally catenary (see \cite[14.B]{Mats}) is called {\it excellent} (see~\cite[Definition~07QT]{stacks}.)
-By~\cite[Theorem~78]{Mats}), quasi-excellent rings are Nagata rings (see the definition at \cite[31.A]{Mats}).
+Our results about formal schemes will rely on assertions in earlier sections that have several mild but technical hypotheses concerning Noetherian rings, related to the notion of excellence.
+For convenience, we list those conditions here, along with references for details.
+First, a {\it G-ring} is a Noetherian ring $R$ such that the map $R_{\mf p} \to \wh{R_{\mf p}}$ is regular for every prime ideal $\mf p$ of $R$, where $\wh{R_{\mf p}}$ is the completion of the local ring $R_{\mf p}$.
+A ring is {\it quasi-excellent} if it is a G-ring that also satisfies what is known as the J-2 property (see \cite[32.B]{Mats} for the definition).
+By~\cite[Theorem~78]{Mats}), quasi-excellent rings satisfy the condition of being Nagata rings (a class of Noetherian rings defined at \cite[31.A]{Mats}).
+A ring is {\it excellent} if it is quasi-excellent and in addition has the property of being universally catenary (defined at \cite[14.B]{Mats}); see also~\cite[Definition~07QT]{stacks}.
 Noetherian complete local rings are excellent, and excellence is preserved under localizing and under passage to a finitely generated algebra (see \cite[Section~34]{Mats}).
-A scheme is {\it excellent} if it can be covered by affine open subsets $U_i$ such that each of the rings $\mc O_X(U_i)$ is excellent (see \cite[Definition~8.2.35]{Liu}); these are automatically locally Noetherian.
+A scheme is {\it excellent} if it can be covered by affine open subsets $U_i$ such that each of the rings $\mc O_X(U_i)$ is excellent (see \cite[Definition~8.2.35]{Liu}); these schemes are automatically locally Noetherian.
 One similarly defines schemes that are Nagata, are universally catenary, etc.

-If $f:V \to U$ is a quasi-compact and quasi-separated morphism of schemes (e.g., an inclusion of Noetherian schemes), and if $\mc F$ is quasi-coherent on $V$, then $f_*(\mc F)$ is quasi-coherent on $U$ (see \cite[Lemma~01LC]{stacks}).
+If $f:V \to U$ is a quasi-compact and quasi-separated morphism of schemes (e.g., an inclusion of Noetherian schemes), and if $\ms F$ is quasi-coherent on $V$, then $f_*(\ms F)$ is quasi-coherent on $U$ (see \cite[Lemma~01LC]{stacks}).
 For coherent modules, there is the following result, which is known to the experts, and which is essentially a special case of \cite[Partie 2, Corollaire~5.11.4(ii)]{EGA4} and \cite[Lemma~0AWA]{stacks} (as Johan de Jong pointed out to us).
-Note that this theorem holds in particu1lar in the case mentioned in the introduction, viz., of a normal connected quasi-projective scheme $U$, since normal (and integral) schemes are reduced, and since quasi-projective varieties are excellent (by \cite[Section~34]{Mats}).
+Note that this theorem holds in particular in the case mentioned in the introduction, viz., of a normal connected quasi-projective scheme $U$, since normal (and integral) schemes are reduced, and since quasi-projective varieties are excellent (by \cite[Section~34]{Mats}).